qinqham/qinqham/README.md

 - 👋 Hi, I’m @qinqham
-- 👀 I’m interested in equitability between communities and fluffy dogs.
-- 🌱 I’m currently learning various programming languages and how to bake red velvet cakes.
-- 💞️ I’m looking to collaborate on ...

 <!---
 qinqham/qinqham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.